Skip to main content

 Minjung Kim

-Born in Gwangju, South Korea, in 1962, Minjung Kim studied calligraphy and watercolor painting from an early age and went on to major in oriental painting as an undergraduate and graduate student at Hongik University in Seoul.
-She then studied abroad at Milan’s Accademia di Belle Arti di Brera.
-During her studies in Europe, she was deeply inspired by artists like Constantin Brâncusi, Carl Andre, and Brice Marden.
+Born in Gwangju, South Korea, in 1962, Minjung Kim began studying calligraphy and watercolor painting at an early age before majoring in oriental painting at both undergraduate and graduate levels at Hongik University in Seoul.
+She later continued her artistic education at the Accademia di Belle Arti di Brera in Milan, where exposure to European art deeply influenced her practice.
+During this period, she drew particular inspiration from artists such as Constantin Brâncusi, Carl Andre and Brice Marden, whose emphasis on materiality, form and minimal gesture resonated with her evolving visual language.

-Kim's presentation at The Light, The Shade, The Depth at Palazzo Caboto in Venice, curated by Jean-Christophe Ammann, received particularly enthusiastic international reviews.
-Kim participated in the Gwangju Biennale in 2004 and 2018.
+Her project The Light, The Shade, The Depth, shown at Palazzo Caboto in Venice and curated by Jean-Christophe Ammann, received significant international acclaim for its refined exploration of light, shadow and layered paper surfaces.
+Kim also participated in the Gwangju Biennale in both 2004 and 2018, further reinforcing her presence within major global art dialogues.

 Selected press